rexsheikh/dc-final-testing/DEPLOYMENT.md

-# Deployment Guide - PDF-to-Anki Text Service
+# Deployment Guide - Text-to-Anki Service

 This guide provides step-by-step Google Cloud commands for deploying and testing the service.